 “The recital was absolutely brilliant and just the ‘pick me up’ that the pupils and staff needed right now.
 Tim Smith and the team were very reassuring that it would be straight forward from a technical point of view – and it was.
 In some classes we logged in on our ipads too so that team could see their audience and then we watched and responded on the chat via our PCs.
 This worked extremely well and the sound quality was excellent.
 The team presented the recital really well and the pace was really appropriate – short hits of information and questions in between the songs.”

 “My class thoroughly enjoyed the performance (as did I!)
 Language used was well suited and the range of music was fabulous.
 All members of the quartet were confident and fun and really engaged the children.”

 “Would love to have this more often!
 Thank you so much”

-Our New Beats recital team work with students of all ages at KS3 and KS4 on a course that looks to break down the perceived barriers to song writing.
+Our New Beats recital team work with students of all ages at upper KS2, KS3 and KS4 in a session that looks to break down the perceived barriers to song writing.

 Working with a professional vocalist, bassist, guitarist and drummer students will explore:

-The course is practically based with students encouraged to use their own instrumental or vocal skills.
-By the end of the course students will have their own song ready to be recorded and / or performed.
-The course lasts for 2 sessions (these do not need to be consecutive) which includes a performance in week one and can be tailored to the needs of your students.
-This is currently provided by the Trust free at source to maintained secondary schools on a Tuesday morning between 9am to 12pm.
-Subject to availability.
+The sessions are practically based, with students encouraged to use their own instrumental or vocal skills.
+By the end of the morning, students will have their own song ready to be recorded and / or performed.
+This is currently provided by the Trust free at source to maintained secondary schools on a Tuesday morning between 9am to 12pm, subject to availability.

-Please indicate interest by ticking the box on the SLA return.
+Please indicate interest by on the online form linked above.